Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: Introduction

-\textbf{i)} We establish a dynamic programming principle (DPP) for impulse control and show that the optimal value function can be obtained as a limit of a value iterative procedure (Theorem \ref{theorem:existence}) which lays the foundation for an RL approach to impulse control. \textbf{ii)} We extend result i) to a new variant of Q learning which enables the impulse control problem to be solved using our RL method (Theorem \ref{theorem:q_learning}). \textbf{iii)} We characterise the optimal conditions for performing an action which we reveal to be a simple `obstacle condition' involving the agent's value function (Prop. \ref{prop:switching_times}).
-Using this, the agent can quickly determine whether or not it should act and if so, then learn what the optimal action is. \textbf{iv)} We then extend the result i) to (linear) function approximators enabling the value function to be parameterised (Theorem \ref{primal_convergence_theorem}). \textbf{iv)} In Sec. \ref{sec:budget}, we extend LICRA to include budgetary constraints so that each action draws from a fixed budget which the agent must stay within.
+\textbf{i)} We establish a dynamic programming principle (DPP) for impulse control and show that the optimal value function can be obtained as a limit of a value iterative procedure (Theorem \ref{theorem:existence}) which lays the foundation for an RL approach to impulse control. \textbf{ii)} We extend result i) to a new variant of Q-learning which enables the impulse control problem to be solved using our RL method (Theorem \ref{theorem:q_learning}).
+Thereafter, we extend the result to (linear) function approximators enabling the value function to be parameterised (Theorem \ref{primal_convergence_theorem}). \textbf{iii)} We characterise the optimal conditions for performing an action which we reveal to be a simple `obstacle condition' involving the agent's value function (Proposition \ref{prop:switching_times}).
+Using this, the agent can quickly determine whether or not it should act and if so, then learn what the optimal action is. \textbf{iv)} In Sec. \ref{sec:budget}, we extend LICRA to include budgetary constraints so that each action draws from a fixed budget which the agent must stay within.
 Analogous to the development of i), we establish another DPP from which we derive a Q-learning variant for tackling impulse control with budgetary constraints (Theorem \ref{thm:optimal_policy}).
 A particular case of a budget constraint is when the number of actions the agent can take over the horizon is capped.
-Lastly, we perform a set of experiments to validate our theory within the \textit{Highway} driving simulator and OpenAI's \textit{LunarLander} \cite{brockman2016openai}.
+Lastly, we perform a set of experiments to validate our theory within the \textit{Highway} driving simulator and OpenAI's \textit{LunarLander} \citep{brockman2016openai}.

-LICRA confers a series of advantages.
 As we demonstrate in our experiments, LICRA learns to compute the optimal problems in which the agent faces costs for acting in an efficient way which outperforms leading RL baselines.
-Second, as demonstrated in Sec. \ref{sec:budget} LICRA handles settings in which the agent has a cap the total number of actions it is allowed to execute and more generally, generic budgetary constraints.
-LICRA is able to accommodate any RL base algorithm unlike various RL methods designed to handle budgetary constraints.
+Second, as demonstrated in Sec. \ref{sec:budget}, LICRA handles settings in which the agent has a cap the total number of actions it is allowed to execute and more generally, generic budgetary constraints.
+LICRA is able to accommodate any RL algorithm unlike various RL methods designed to handle budgetary constraints.